MehrdadDastouri/sine_wave_regression/README.md

-# sine_wave_regression
-A PyTorch implementation of a simple feed-forward neural network to predict sine wave values using regression.
-The project generates synthetic data for the sine function, trains a neural network, and visualizes the predictions against the true sine wave.
-Great for beginners learning PyTorch and neural networks.
+# Sine Wave Prediction using PyTorch

+This project demonstrates how to build and train a simple neural network with PyTorch to predict values of a sine wave.
+It uses a regression approach with a fully connected feed-forward neural network to approximate the `sin(x)` function.

+## Features
+- Generates synthetic sine wave data using PyTorch.
+- Implements a neural network with:
+  - One hidden layer with 10 neurons.
+  - Tanh activation function for non-linearity.
+- Trains the model using the Adam optimizer and Mean Squared Error (MSE) loss.
+- Visualizes the true sine wave and the model's predictions using Matplotlib.